 The unipost program is currently set up to read a large number of fields from the WRF model history files.
 This configuration stems from NCEP's need to generate all of its required operational products.
 A list of the fields that are currently read in by unipost is provided for the WRF-NMM in Table 1 andWRF-ARW in Table 2.
 Tables for the GFS and CFS fields will be added in the future.
-Unless binary format output is being used, this program is configured such that it will run successfully even if an expected input field is missing from the WRF history file as long as this field is not required to produce a requested output field.
+When using the netCDF or mpi binary read, this program is configured such that it will run successfully even if an expected input field is missing from the WRF history file as long as this field is not required to produce a requested output field.
 If the pre-requisites for a requested output field are missing from the WRF history file, unipost will abort at run time.